 President and CEO

 Chris joined the Board of Directors of the Foundation in 1999, becoming Executive Director in 2002 and then President and CEO in 2010.
 Prior to joining the Foundation, Chris had an accomplished career in domestic and international publishing as President, CEO and sole owner of McInerney International, Ltd., an international scouting literary agency in NYC.
-She currently serves on the Board of the Juilliard School, and on the Advisory Committee for WQXR.
+She currently serves on the Board of the Juilliard School as well as New York Presbyterian Hospital.